JAlcocerT/JAlcocerT/content/blog/dev-gh-actions.md

 url: 'github-actions-use-cases'
 ---

-If you are familiar with container technology, you might wonder if there is a way for containers to get built by themselves.
+If you are familiar with container technology, you might wonder if there is **a way for containers to get built by themselves**.

 Thats were CI/CD comes into play, and in particular **Github Actions**.